 Government funding provided to all local authorities has been steadily declining since 2008 as the Government sought to re-balance the national economy.
 One part of the Government strategy was to reduce the Revenue Support Grant (RSG) paid to local authorities by 53% between April 2015 and March 2020.
-At the same time, it introduced a system where local authorities can retain part of the business rates it collects.
-The Council's Revenue Support Grant is now zero and the Council has assumed retained business rates will fall to zero by 2023/24.
+At the same time, the Government introduced a system where local authorities can retain part of the business rates they collect.
+The Council's Revenue Support Grant is now zero and the Council has assumed retained business rates will fall to zero over the next two or three financial years.
 The Council has claimed significant sums over the last eight years from the New Homes Bonus reward grant for both facilitating new build and bringing empty properties back into use.
-In 2018 government announced the reward grant was to be scaled back significantly.
+In 2018 Government announced the reward grant was to be scaled back significantly and the Council does not anticipate receiving any new reward grant in the future.

-In preparing our Financial Strategies for 2020 and beyond the Council has assumed that government priorities will continue to be the NHS, adult social care and children's services, including education which are all County Council services.
+In preparing our Financial Strategies for 2020 and beyond the Council has assumed that Government priorities will continue to be the NHS, adult social care, and children's services, including education which are provided by the County Council.

-As the Council spends around £30m gross on delivering services, the Council's spending is largely funded by the income it generates.
+The Council spends over £50m gross on delivering services, excluding housing and council tax benefits.
+This is largely funded by the income it generates.

-The Council has been preparing for significant falls in government grant by generating a sustainable income from services such as CCTV, community transport, "Meals at Home" and by investing considerable sums in the regeneration of the Borough and also investing in commercial property.
+The Council has been preparing for significant reductions in government grant by generating a sustainable income from services such as CCTV, community transport, "Meals at Home" and by investing in the regeneration of the Borough.